Preparing for Surgery

 • Do wear comfortable clothing.

-• Do bring bi-pap or c-pap machine to the hospital if you have sleep apnea.
+• Do bring a bi-pap or c-pap machine to the hospital if you have sleep apnea.

 Please do not do the following: